Post-blackness: The Kinship Schema

 They argue that their educational, moral, social, legal, and economic deficits in comparison to whites are not physically inherited or necessarily acquired.
-But there is n sustained objection to ordinary racial designations within the tradition of black emancipation.”
+But there is no sustained objection to ordinary racial designations within the tradition of black emancipation.”

 The Kinship Schema can also be witnessed in popular culture.
 Famous actresses who are considered as being black, therefore representing African American Culture, are often only partly black, proving the Kinship Schema.
 Pam Grier and Halle Berry are both considered as black actresses and connected in some ways as well to Black pride, but both are only partly black: Mia Mask writes in Divas on Screen (2009) that Grier served both as a phenomenon of consumption (consumed by audience-consumers), as well as a phenomenon of production (produced by industrial institutions like American International Pictures).
 Therefore, Grier was both an object of the gaze and a subject of narrative action in films, promoting the image of African American Women.
 This image was partly constructed by white people in addition that Grier was only partly black, in fact a mixture of American, Indian and African American heritage.
 Halle Berry is partly German, Irish, English and African American.

 Their careers show another side of post- blackness; if Obama and Winfrey show the post- blackness in their multi-linguality, Grier and Berry are signifiers of American Popular Culture and how black women are being perceived.

 Eugene Robinson and the renaming of black classes

-Eugene Robinson (journalist) renames the black classes by defining blackness through social classes.
+Eugene Robinson renames the black classes by defining blackness through social classes.
 There is the Emergent class: African immigrants who are ascending on the social level by outperforming Asian students at the university level, for example.
 Then the Abandoned, or the underclass: blacks who are trapped by low income in neighborhoods and schools where it is impossible to project a decent future.
 The Mainstream: they may work in integrated settings but still lead socially all-black lives.
 The Transcendent: “a small but growing cohort with the kind of power, wealth, and influence that previous generations of African Americans could never have imagined.”
-Robinson hopes that the Transcendent class will provide leaders, like Du Bois´ Talented Tenth over a century ago.
+Robinson hopes that the Transcendent class will provide leaders, like Talented tenth over a century ago.
 But Robinson's expectations contradict his own evidence: blacks do not feel race solidarity the way they did at one time.
 He cites a 2007 Pew poll that said 61 percent of blacks don't believe that the black poor and the black middle class share common values.